Crinsane/LaravelShoppingcart/README.md

 <?php

 /**
- * Let say we have a Product model that has a name and description but does not implements Buyable.
+ * Let say we have a Product model that has a name and description but does not implement Buyable.
  */

 $addition = Cart::add('293ad', 'Product 1', 1, 9.99, ['size' => 'large']);